• Skip to main content

 1. SWOT

-SWOT focuses on Strengths, Weaknesses, Opportunities, and Threats in the internal and external environment, respectively.
+SWOT focuses on Strengths, Weaknesses, Opportunities, and Threats in the internal and external environment analysis, respectively.
 SWOT analysis helps you determine your current industry or market position.

-How to carry out SWOT to analyze Gap?
+How to carry out SWOT to analyze the Gap?

 • Gather a team of experts from the relevant department so that their expertise will help you identify the problem and the gaps immediately.